Surfing Federation of India (SFI)

 National Governing Body for Surfing in India.

-Surfing Federation of India was established in 2011 by a group of Indian surfers from Mantra Surf Club also known as Surfing India.
-These surfers began surfing in 2001 and then went on to become enthusiastic — dedicating their time and energy to make surfing an acknowledged sport in India.
-Taking surfing to all ages of people and in all walks of life became the inspiration to establish the Surfing Federation of India.
+Surfing Federation of India was established in 2011-12 by a group of Indian surfers from Mantra Surf Club also known as Surfing India.
+These surfers were some of the early pioneers of surfing in India.
+Later they went onto dedicate their time and energy to make surfing an acknowledged sport in India by taking surfing to all ages of people from all walks of life through Surfing Federation of India.

-Surfing Federation of India is recognized as the National Governing Body [NGB] for Surfing in India by the International Surfing Association [ISA], the World Governing Authority for Surfing.
+Surfing Federation of India is a non profit organisation run by surfers for surfers, recognised as the National Governing Body [NGB] for surfing in India by the International Surfing Association [ISA], the World Governing Authority body for Surfing.

-It is also the goal of the Surfing Federation of India to select surfers from India to form a National Surf Team, to host national and international surfing competitions and to invite people from the international surfing community to come to India and explore the surf destinations along India’s 7000 kilometers of coast line and Union Territories.
+Surfing Federation of India’s primary purpose is to support and develop surfing in India.
+It does this through a number of ways but operates as a membership organisation offering service to surfers, affiliations to surf clubs, and accreditations to surf coaches and surf schools.
+It is also the goal of the Surfing Federation of India to select surfers from India to form a National Surf Team, to host national and international surfing competitions and to invite people from the international surfing community to come to India and explore the surf destinations along India’s 7000 kilo-meters of coastline.
+At grass roots level it supports surf clubs, helps break down barriers to surfing, educates on safety and etiquette, works to protect the environment and much more.